 - How do targeted therapies fit into my treatment plan?

-IK-930 is currently available only through clinical trials.
-Patients interested in TEAD inhibitor therapy should check ClinicalTrials.gov and discuss trial options with their oncologist or a mesothelioma specialist center.
+IK-930 is no longer enrolling.
+Patients interested in TEAD inhibitor therapy should check ClinicalTrials.gov for VT3989 and discuss trial options with their oncologist or a mesothelioma specialist center.

-IK-930 is not the only TEAD inhibitor in development.
-Several pharmaceutical companies are pursuing this target:
+IK-930 was not the only TEAD inhibitor in development.
+Other programs include:

 - Multiple preclinical candidates from academic and industry labs

-The competition in this space reflects the strong biological rationale for targeting the Hippo pathway in mesothelioma and other NF2-altered cancers.
+The ongoing activity in this space reflects the strong biological rationale for targeting the Hippo pathway in mesothelioma and other NF2-altered cancers.

-The emergence of TEAD inhibitors represents a new therapeutic paradigm for mesothelioma.
-For years, researchers have known that NF2 loss is central to mesothelioma biology, but developing drugs that could exploit this knowledge proved challenging.
+IK-930’s discontinuation is a reminder that Phase 1 data can look reasonable on safety while still falling short on efficacy.
+For years, researchers have known that NF2 loss is central to mesothelioma biology, but developing drugs that could exploit this knowledge has proved challenging.

 Related Articles